wangxinyu0922/wangxinyu0922.github.io/_pages/about.md

 ## News:

+**2022-04** Our paper [ITA: Image-Text Alignments for Multi-Modal Named Entity Recognition](https://wangxinyu0922.github.io/publication/naacl-2022-multimodal) was accepted to the **Main Conference** of NAACL 2021!

 **2022-02:** Our system wins the SemEval-2022 [Multilingual Complex Named Entity Recognition](https://multiconer.github.io/results) shared task over 10 out of 13 tracks!
 [Paper](https://wangxinyu0922.github.io/publication/semeval-2022-kb)

 **2021-05:** Our paper [Automated Concatenation of Embeddings for Structured Prediction](https://wangxinyu0922.github.io/publication/acl-2021-ace) was accepted to the **Main Conference** of ACL 2021!